In January 2016, the Broadbent Institute lost our dear friend and inspiration Professor Ellen Meiksins Wood.

 Institute Chair and Founder, Ed Broadbent says: “Paul’s innovative, imaginative and entertaining body of work exemplifies the ideals that Ellen believed in and wrote about.
 The Institute could not be more pleased to award this Prize, in its inaugural year, to this international progressive opinion leader.”

-Paul Mason will be delivering the inaugural Ellen Meiksins Wood lecture in Toronto in March 2018.
+Paul Mason delivered the inaugural Ellen Meiksins Wood lecture in Toronto in March 2018.

 About Paul Mason: